404-unfound/404unfound/content/writeups/DuCTF_23/actually-proxed/index.md

 }
 ```

 This means that if we supply a second `X-Forwarded-For` header, it won't be processed by this loop.
-Instead, it will become the last IP address in `X-Forwarded-For`, which is what the `secret_server` uses to check the IP address against.
+However, it will still exist and thus get parsed by `secret_server`.
+Hence, it will become the last IP address in `X-Forwarded-For`, which is what the `secret_server` uses to check the IP address against.

 ## Solution